Skip to main content

 Entry requirements

-• A completed undergraduate degree in any discipline or
+Applicants must have completed an undergraduate Bachelor’s degree in any discipline or a higher university qualification.

 Recognition of Prior Learning